What is an electrocardiogram (ECG)?

-An ECG is an electrocardiogram.
-It records the electrical activity of the heart, such as the rate and regularity of the heartbeat.
+An electrocardiogram, or ECG, records the electrical activity of the heart, such as the rate and regularity of the heartbeat.

 An ECG is used by doctors and nurses for many different reasons.